henrik/thepugautomatic.com-eleventy/src/site/posts/2021-02-18-using-load-with-any-to-avoid-double-queries-from-activerecord.md

 Anyway, that's it!

 UPDATE: After writing this, I found [an excellent post by Nate Berkopec](https://www.speedshop.co/2019/01/10/three-activerecord-mistakes.html) that covers a bunch of options (including this one!) in depth, with tables and everything.
+Read it too!